Bonsai Potting Mediums / Soils

 And then we have a selection of items that are normally used as a decoration by themselves or sprinkled on top of a Bonsai Tree soil mix to cover over whatever you feel that is less pretty called Top Dressings.

 Now to make it a little more complicated you can also use some of the above items interchangeably from one category to the next.
 Like using Akadama as a top dressing over the Fujiyama Potting Medium.
 It looks great!

 Within each category we will explain in detail the reasons you use this or that.
 As a beginner/novice/just new to the hobby, you should pick a complete potting medium such as Fujiyama Potting Medium.
 It's like going to the grocery store and buying a store bought cake.
-It's complete and finished and until you get your hands dirty in making your own recipe of soil components like peat moss, pine bark and calcined clay this is the best first choice.
+It's complete and finished and until you get your hands dirty in making your own recipe of Bonsai Tree soil mix with components like peat moss, pine bark and calcined clay this is the best first choice.

 It's important to remember, however, that Bonsai potting soil has an entirely different texture than does store bought potting soil.